Bake or Boil Sweet Potatoes for Casserole?

 • Effortless Mashing:

-Boiled sweet potatoes are soft and easy to mash, making them ideal for smooth and creamy casseroles.
+Sweet potatoes that have been cooked are extremely soft as well as easy to chop making them perfect for creamy and smooth casseroles.

 • Simple Process: